 - 1. All excuses/notes for early dismissal must be presented in the main office before the first period.
 It must be understood that these notes should be presented only when early dismissal is absolutely necessary. - 2.
 Medical appointments should not be made during school hours.
 If such an appointment is necessary, it must be presented on a medical appointment form from the physician and returned to school on the following day to verify the appointment. - 3.
 Students who are 18 years old or older may sign themselves out of the school building.
 Before the student leaves, an attempt will be made to ensure the student's parent/guardian is aware that he/she is leaving the school.
-Students should also bring in a note from their parent/guardian.
-Students will be marked absent for the classes that they miss. - 4.
-Students under 18 years old must be signed out of the building by a parent/guardian who comes to the school, signs the student out and assumes responsibility for the student.
+Students will be marked absent for the classes that they miss.

+- 4. Students under 18 years old must be signed out of the building by a parent/guardian who comes to the school, signs the student out and assumes responsibility for the student.
 Students who are 18 years or older may not sign out students who are minors. - 5.
 Students should not be signed out or leave the building for lunch.
 If students do so, they will not be allowed to return for the remainder of the day.